vaidyt/BRep2D/README.md

 #### Mode 1 (no parameters):

-Mode 1 simply solves all the problems in Formlogic take-home challenge for both Rounded Rectangle an  Bow Tie Geometry!
+Mode 1 simply solves all the problems in Formlogic take-home challenge for both Rounded Rectangle and  Bow Tie Geometry!

 ```sh
 $ BRep.CLI